DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

 Overview
 --------

 Scientists need a way to easily capture provenance for their data processing and analysis and have an automated way to upload provenance and derived data products from their analysis to a data repository such as those in the DataONE network.

 Several use cases for storing provenance have been outlined: UseCases_

 .. _UseCases: https://github.com/DataONEorg/sem-prov-design/tree/master/docs/use-cases/provenance

 This document summarizes the session “Provenance Capture in R” at Open Science Codefest, a Community Dynamics working group meeting, and other DataONE Semantics and Provenance Working Group discussions and describes the design of a proposed run manager that will be implemented in Matlab and in R.

 A way to capture provenance as conveniently for the scientist as possible is through a run manager.
 A run manager can capture provenance while a script is running, requiring very little extra code from the scientist.
 The run manager is aware of the provenance relationships and how to recognize those relationships based on the actions of the script.

-To use the run manager, a user needs to start recording, such as with a function *record()* All information recorded by the run manager can then be viewed after the script execution has ended.
+To use the run manager, a user needs to start recording, such as with a function *record()*.
+All information recorded by the run manager can then be viewed after the script execution has ended.
 This allows the scientist to re-record the script execution and once satisfied, publish to a DataONE-enabled repository via a method call such as *publish()*.

 Run Manager API
 ---------------